GoogleCloudPlatform/serverless-spark-workshop/README.md

 | 4 | [Lab 3 - Chicago Crimes Analysis](lab-03/README.md) | Data Analysis | Serverless Spark Interactive from Vertex AI managed notebook|
 | N | [Resources for Serverless Spark](https://spark.apache.org/docs/latest/) |

-### Dont forget to
-Shut down/delete resources when done

 ### Credits
-Some of the labs are contributed by partners, to Google Cloud, or are contributions from Googlers.<br>
+Some of the labs are contributed by partners to Google Cloud or are contributions from Googlers.<br>
-Lab 1 - TekSystems<br>
+Lab 1 - TEKsystems<br>
-Lab 2 - TekSystems<br>
+Lab 2 - TEKsystems<br>

-### Contributions welcome

-Community contribution to improve the labs or new labs are very much appreciated.